Pelvic Inflammatory Disease (cont.)

 - Have had an STI

 - Douche.
-Douching can push bacteria into the pelvic organs and cause infection.
-It can also hide the signs of an infection.
+Douching can push bacteria into the reproductive organs and cause PID.
+Douching can also hide the signs of PID

 Find out what women really need.